 R6.3 - 550 Toggle for Post Session Established Digit Extraction - The CSP shall support the Post Session Established Digit Extraction capability with a toggle feature that can activate/deactivate this capability, per warrant.

-R6.3 - 560 Charging - The 3GPP system shall be able to generate LI charging event records.*** End of Second Change ***
+R6.3 - 560 Charging - The 3GPP system shall be able to generate LI charging event records.

+R6.3 – 600 Location Verification for NTN – The CSP shall be able to verify the GNSS coordinated reported by the UE with the network.

+R6.3 – 700 Location Accuracy for NTN - The granularity of the network verified location information shall be at least comparable to terrestrial network ones.

+*** End of Second Change ***

 *** Third Change ***